Why Is Boudoir Photography So Expensive? The Real Cost Explained

 Here are some early examples of my pole-boudoir work (hence the name Poledoir), when I was still operating under the name Marie Rose Photography before I transitioned to Poledoir

-because you are shooting with somebody, ideally, who has been specialising in this for a long time, who is guiding you through years and years and years of bullshit.
+Boudoir can be expensive because you are shooting with somebody, ideally, who has been specialising in this for a long time, who is guiding you through years and years and years of bullshit.
 Who gets it.

 Someone to help guide you to start unpacking years and decades, maybe of being told you aren't enough, to see yourself in a different light.